Octavius-Dante/Tetra-Proxima/CAPM-DAY-7/Readme.md

 <summary> 3.
 Data preview and checking analytics tool in HDB </summary>
 </br>
 </br>
-Accessing hana db table and checking the analytics tool available in the system with variety of options for the table data.
+Accessing HANA DB table and checking the analytics tool available in the system with variety of options for the table data.
 </br>
 </br>
 <img src="./files/capmd7-13-1.png" >